 The Edge of the World Tour from Riyadh

-Public transportation in Riyadh is pretty much non-existent, as they’re still in the process to build Metro.
+Public transportation in Riyadh is pretty much non-existent, as they’re still in the process of building Metro.
 Naturally, you cannot reach the Edge of the World by public transport.

 While Uber works great, no one will bring you to the Edge of the World as it’s simply too far and at some point, there are only dirt roads or no roads at all.